Meta-Learning of Structured Task Distributions in Humans and Machines: Experiments

 \section{Experiments}

 We analyze and compare the performance of standard meta-learners and human learning on our tile-revealing task.
-We test them on boards that are sampled from the generative grammar and contain explicit compositional structure, as well as on boards that are matched for statistical complexity, but are sampled from a null distribution that does not contain explicit compositional structure.
-Comparing performance across these two task distributions allows us to pinpoint the role of compositionality as distinct from the statistical patterns that arise as a downstream consequence of compositional rules.
+We test them on boards that are sampled from the generative grammar and contain explicit compositional structure, as well as on boards that are matched for statistical complexity, but are sampled from a null distribution that was constructed without using explicit compositional structure.
+Comparing performance across these two task distributions allows us to pinpoint the role of simple forms of structure as distinct from statistical patterns that arise as a downstream consequence of compositional rules based on such structure.